danikhani/rwth_gpu-cluster_help/readme.md

 ```

 ## How to use it

+Imagine the system like this: After logging in via ssh you have a Linux Pc environment.
+You can use this space to load your data and install the needed programs like conda.
+You can't run anything for too long in this environment since it's for testing.
+This environment will be shared across all login nodes.
+You can use your job-script.sh to access data and programs on this environment and also to save logs or resaults in this envoirment.
+Later on the data can be transfered with FTP to your PC.

 There are two modes for using the GPU-Clusters:

 * For using non-thrivial amount of compute time using GPUs you are obliged to use the batch system see [here](https://help.itc.rwth-aachen.de/service/rhr4fjjutttf/article/f9cc426c044145078905a694403d867f/).